What Is Lucky Girl Syndrome?

 Your brain loves confirmation bias – always looking for evidence to confirm whatever you already believe to be true.
 You believe yourself to be lucky?
 Your brain will seek out information to match this, so even if nothing dramatically changes at first, your new mantra could bring things to the forefront of your mind making you feel grateful and lucky for things that have already happened to you.

 Manifestation as a whole can also be helped along by the reticular activating system in your brain.
 Put simply, the super computer brain in your head needs its own spam filter to focus on what is important and relevant to you.
 That’s why when you learn a new word, you start seeing it everywhere.
 Or when your name is said in a crowded room, you hear it and turn around.
-So if you tell your brain what to prioritize, such as a new career path, you’re likely to start noticing relevant opportunities, courses, mentors etc. Lucky girl syndrome is much like manifesting, so telling your brain that you’re lucky could be key to noticing new opportunities to succeed.
+So if you tell your brain what to prioritise, such as a new career path, you’re likely to start noticing relevant opportunities, courses, mentors etc. Lucky girl syndrome is much like manifesting, so telling your brain that you’re lucky could be key to noticing new opportunities to succeed.

 Still cynical?
 Don’t blame you.
 Instead of just telling your brain that you’re lucky, try asking it “why am I so lucky?” or “why does everything just always work out for me?” and your problem-solving brain will be quick to find evidence to solve the puzzle you just gave it.